Russian diplomats spurned in Europe's capitals | Law-Order

 Soon after Russia's invasion of Ukraine on Feb.
 24, Andreev, who is Moscow's ambassador in Poland, found the embassy bank accounts had been frozen.
 Attempts to meet with Polish officials for any level of diplomatic discussion were impossible, he said.
 His regular barber refused to cut his hair.
 Insurance companies denied coverage for embassy cars, Andreev said.

-"We are practically isolated," he told Reuters, before the paint incident on Monday.
+"We are practically isolated," he told Reuters, before the paint incident on Monday, which has prompted Russia to demand an apology from Poland or risk facing unspecified further steps.
 Across Europe's capitals, Russian diplomats are getting the cold shoulder, ranging from diplomatic expulsions by governments, to protests by individual citizens, and service denials by companies.

 European Union governments have expelled at least 400 Russian diplomats and support staff.
 Warsaw has seized a building linked to the Russian embassy, and Oslo renamed a street in front of the Russian mission "Ukraine Square."
 Russia's 10-week bombardment of Ukraine has killed thousands, driven over a quarter of the population from their homes and flattened towns.
 Europeans widely see it as unprovoked aggression by President Vladimir Putin, who says what he calls a special military operation was launched to defend Russia.

-Public protests have prompted Russia's foreign ministry to warn diplomats to think twice when they venture out after embassies were defaced by red paint in Rome, Sofia, and Prague.
-In London, protesters piled cookware and appliances in front of Russia's mission in April, about reports of Russian looting in Ukraine.
-"There are attacks, practically terrorist acts against our institutions and the physical security of diplomats," Russian Foreign Minister Sergei Lavrov told Rossiya 24 television.
+Public protests have prompted Russia's foreign ministry to warn diplomats to think twice when they venture out, after embassies were defaced by red paint in Rome, Sofia and Prague.
+In London, protesters piled cookware and appliances in front of Russia's mission in April, in reference to reports of Russian looting in Ukraine.
+"There are attacks, practically terrorist acts against our institutions and against the physical security of diplomats," Russian Foreign Minister Sergei Lavrov told Rossiya 24 television.

+"Now we do not recommend they go out" alone, said Lavrov, calling the anti-Russian atmosphere stoked by the West discriminatory.
+RUSSIA DEMANDS DIPLOMATS' SAFETY

 The Russian embassy in Lithuania's capital Vilnius confirmed its troubles.
-"The embassy has recently been facing several problems in the banking and insurance sector, as well as with the fulfillment by certain companies of their obligations under existing contracts," said press secretary Alexander Kudryavtsev.
+"The embassy has recently been facing a number of problems in the banking and insurance sector, as well as with the fulfilment by certain companies of their obligations under existing contracts," said press secretary Alexander Kudryavtsev.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)